Final Cut Pro offers unprecedented speed and superior quality

 Edit multicam projects faster than ever before with a collection of innovative features.
-Select videos and photos, then create a Multicam Clip by automatically syncing different angles based on time of day, timecode, markers or audio waveforms.
-Play back multiple angles at once in the customisable Angle Viewer, and use the Angle Editor to dive into any Multicam Clip and make precise adjustments.
-Change, add or delete camera angles at any time and work with different formats, frame sizes and frame rates without conversion.
+Select videos and photos, then create a Multicam Clip by automatically syncing different angles based on time of day, timecode, markers, or audio waveforms.
+Play back multiple angles at once in the customizable Angle Viewer, and use the Angle Editor to dive into any Multicam Clip and make precise adjustments.
+Change, add, or delete camera angles at any time and work with different formats, frame sizes, and frame rates without conversion.
 When it’s time to cut your multicam project, simply click in the Angle Viewer or use keyboard shortcuts to switch between video and audio on the fly.
 You can even combine audio channels from multiple cameras with a click.

 Inline Precision Editor

 When you need to fine-tune the timing of an edit, just double-click any edit point to reveal the Inline Precision Editor.
 Skimming over the extra material in the clip lets you find the best edit point.
 A single click lets you trim to a specific frame or audio sample.